 Day 6 - Dettifoss Falls - Ásbyrgi Canyon - Húsavík

 Use the sixth day to explore a little more of Lake Mývatn and its unique surroundings.
 A drive through the Jökulsárgljúfur part of Vatnajökull National Park, with a visit to the Ásbyrgi canyon.
 This is a fascinating horseshoe-shaped indentation in the landscape.
 Local legends say that this was caused by the Norse god Odin’s eight-legged horse ‘Sleipnir’ planting a giant hoof on the ground.

 You could also visit the mighty Dettifoss waterfall.
 Detiffoss is believed to be the most powerful waterfall in Europe.
-It’s giant towering size, and mighty rumble makes it an impressive stop.
+Its giant towering size and mighty rumble make it an impressive stop.
 Dettifoss was also featured at the beginning of the 2012 Ridley Scott sci-fi film Prometheus.

 You could then head to the Northern town of Húsavik.
 This seaside village is unofficially referred to as the whale watching capital of Europe.
-From Húsavík you can take a trip out into the waters of the north to spot some of these gentle giants of the sea.
-If you would like to go whale watching there are two options; you could take a traditional whale watching tour, or you could opt for a smaller Rib Boat tour, which will allow you to get even closer to these spectacular sea mammals.
+From Húsavík, you can take a trip out into the northern waters to spot some of these gentle giants of the sea.
+If you would like to go whale watching, there are two options.
+You could take a traditional whale watching tour or opt for a smaller Rib Boat tour, which will allow you to get even closer to these spectacular sea mammals.